alluximx/alluxi-guides/React Native FCM Setup/readme.md

 # Android

-1. Click the Android icon or "Add app" to launch the setup workflow and complete the fields.
+1. Click the "Add app" button and select the Android Icon to launch the setup workflow.
+2. Fill the required fields for the setup and click on "Next step".
-2. Download the `google-services.json` file and open your RN project with Android Studio.
+3. Download the `google-services.json` file and open your RN project with Android Studio.
-3. Add the file inside the `android/app` folder.
+4. Add the file inside the `android/app` folder.
    ![](https://www.gstatic.com/mobilesdk/160426_mobilesdk/images/android_studio_project_panel@2x.png)
-4. Go to `android/build.gradle` and add the following:
+5. Go to `android/build.gradle` and add the following:

 ```kotlin
 buildscript {